cpj/spring-2012/03-week-three/README.md

 ## refactor your portfolio site
 **You will do three things to refactor your portfolio site:**
 - use sinatra views rather than a static index.html page.
-- use jquery.backstretch.js on the layout view
+- use jquery.backstretch.js on the layout view.
 - revise the css so that the text has a semi-transparent background over the photo background of the site.

 ##read some stuff:
 - Read chapter three of _The Design of Everyday Things_.